What Restaurant Turnover Actually Costs (The $5,864 Per Quit)

 - Whether the bonus is the right intervention versus structural fixes (schedule predictability, manager training, tip pool clarity)

-But the headline result is robust.
+But the headline holds up no matter how you poke at it.
 At industry-average numbers, almost any spend below $2,500 per retained employee pencils.
-That includes signing bonuses, retention bonuses, training investments, schedule-predictability premiums, manager training spend, and even one-time gestures like covering the cost of a uniform replacement.
+Signing bonuses, retention bonuses, training, schedule-predictability premiums, manager training spend, even one-time stuff like eating the cost of a uniform replacement.
+If it keeps somebody past day 90 and it’s under $2,500, it’s worth it.

-The math falls apart when the bonus is treated as an annuity (paid every year).
+Where the math falls apart is treating the bonus like an annuity you pay every year.
 Paid once, at 90 days, against a 50% quit-prevention rate, the ROI is strong.
-Paid every six months in perpetuity, the ROI compresses fast because most of the retention value comes from clearing the 90-day cliff.
+Paid every six months forever, it compresses fast, because most of the retention value comes from clearing the 90-day cliff and there’s only one cliff.

 The exit interview pattern that keeps coming back #